-The following Annual Information Form ("AIF") dated March 7, 2015 should be read in conjunction with the cautionary note regarding forward looking information as well as the audited consolidated financial statements and notes thereto and Management's Discussion and Analysis of Financial Results (MD&A), for the years ended December 31, 2014 and 2013.
-The consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards ("IFRS").
+The following Annual Information Form ("AIF") dated March 7, 2016 should be read in conjunction with the cautionary note regarding forward looking information as well as the audited consolidated financial statements and notes thereto and Management's Discussion and Analysis of Financial Results ("MD&A") for the years ended December 31, 2015 and 2014.
+The consolidated financial statements have been prepared in accordance with generally accepted accounting principles in Canada ("GAAP"), as set out in the CPA Canada Handbook - Accounting ("CPA Handbook"), which incorporates International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), except for any financial information specifically denoted otherwise.
 The annual financial statements, quarterly statements, press releases and additional information relating to Cargojet filed with regulatory authorities are available on SEDAR at sedar.com or at our website at www.cargojet.com.

-Effective Date: The information in this AIF is stated as at December 31, 2014, unless otherwise indicated.
+Effective Date: The information in this AIF is stated as at December 31, 2015, unless otherwise indicated.

 Currency of Information: All currency amounts are stated in Canadian dollars, unless otherwise stated.

-Cargojet and the Company: References to "Cargojet", the "Company" and "our" refers to Cargojet and its subsidiaries.
+Cargojet and the Company: References to "Cargojet", the "Company" and "our" refers to Cargojet Inc. and its subsidiaries.